amitchell05/100-days-of-code/log.md

 **Thoughts**: I'm still getting used to Git, but I am a little more comfortable with it now than I was.
 I encountered it in 2018 through LaunchCode's LC101 program.
 I'm grateful for LaunchCode's courses, helping me get closer into tech one step at a time.

+### Day 47: October 8, 2020

+**Today's Progress**: This morning, I completed my one-way video interview for a tech position.
+I was very nervous, but this year, I've been taking leaps of faith.
+So, I did my best to be authentic as I answered the questions.
+I pray I'm taking the right steps forward.

+**Thoughts**: Also, I was able to help another fellow classmate understand parts of Assignment 3 for CoderGirl.
+It always lifts my spirits up when I can serve a purpose and help others.

 ## Saved Example

 ### Day 1: June 27, Monday